StanleyMastrantonis/ReZone/README.md

 # Rezone
-Rezone is a multi-objective optimisation tool for land use allocation in multiple-use environments.
+ReZone is a multi-objective optimisation tool for land use allocation in multiple-use environments.